DaveSkender/Stock.Indicators/indicators/Patterns/Marubozu/README.md

 IEnumerable<MarubozuResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
-We always return the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
+- The candlestick pattern is indicated on dates when `Marubozu` has a non-null value.

 ### MarubozuResult